Jigsaw Puzzle Portfolio

 Why?
-I don’t rightly know, but this I do know.
+I don’t rightly know, but this I know.
 I am visually oriented.
 Being an artist tweaks my visually creative side.
-I’m also a writer, currently working on my next novel, which also stimulates my creativity, but not in a visual way.
+I’m also a writer, currently working on my next novel, which also stimulates my creativity, but not visually.
 That is, if you don’t include my dreams, which gives me lots of plot twists in my novels.
 For me, writing is both creative and logical, working both sides of my brain.

-Solving jigsaw puzzles is similar to my writing, as it exercises my visual creativity and, more so, my logical side.
-While I don’t create the image, I assemble them from a vast array of parts, that to many is an overwhelming and daunting task.
+Solving jigsaw puzzles is like my writing, as it exercises my visual creativity and, more so, my logical side.
+While I don’t create the image, I assemble them from a vast array of parts.
+To me, too many is not an overwhelming and daunting task.

-I tend to start by creating five piles, one of the edge pieces, and the rest organized by basic color patterns.
+I start by creating five piles, one of the edge pieces, and the rest organized by basic color patterns.
 Part of the reason is my puzzle board has four built-in trays to store the pieces.
-Then, I start assembling the puzzle using the edge pieces.
+Then, I assemble the puzzle, starting with the edge pieces.

 Then, I look for the more unique colors and patterns.
 Start small.
 Simplify.
 Keep it simple.
 The ‘KISS’ principle, which means ‘Keep It Simple, Stupid.’
-It’s a term I learned in college and apply every day of my life.
+It’s a term I learned in college and I attempt to apply every day of my life.
 It works.